Warren County, New York: Education

 In Warren County, there are 16 public elementary schools, with the largest being the Queensbury Elementary School, serving 1,150 students and the smallest being the Abraham Wing School, serving 146 students.
 There are nine middle schools, with the largest being Queensbury Middle School, serving 945 students and the smallest being the Bolton Central School, serving 285 students.
 There are also 11 high schools, with the largest being the Queensbury Senior High School, serving 1,301 students, and the smallest being the Bolton Central School, serving 285 students.
 In addition, there is one major private secondary school: the St. Mary's - St. Alphonsus Regional Catholic School, which is located in Glens Falls.

 SUNY Adirondack is the site of post-secondary education in Warren County.
 Located in Queensbury, the college provides an extensive program of degrees and certificate programs.
 SUNY Plattsburgh, based in Clinton County, offers bachelor and master-degree programs at the SUNY Adirondack campus.

 Healthcare

 The primary healthcare center in Warren County is the Glens Falls Hospital, which is located in Glens Falls.
 Providing 410 beds, its most common procedure is miscellaneous diagnostic and therapeutic procedures.

 Transportation

 Bus

-Regular bus service from Queensbury to Glens Falls is provided by the Greater Glens Falls Transit System.
+Regular bus service from Queensbury to Glens Falls is provided by CDTA.
 These also include trolleys that run on the road.
 The trolleys go from Bolton Landing (four times a day) and usually turn around just north of Hearthstone Point Campground on Route 9N.